HL7/davinci-alerts/input/pagecontent/usecases.md

 ### Use Case Background

 Having the ability to send notifications to update physicians and care management teams when a patient is admitted to a hospital or discharged from the hospital is key to improving patient care.
 The intent of these notifications is *not* to replace existing data exchange mechanisms, for example the discharge summary; but rather to notify of the discharge event and provide enough data to gather more information, if desired.
 These notifications improve post-discharge transitions, promote communication between providers and encourage follow up care.
+The expectation for this use case is that the business rules for triggering the notification is the same that is used for an HL7 V2 ADT A01 message.
 Figure 5 illustrates how some of the admit and discharge data elements corresponded to the resource in the message bundle.

 {% include img-portrait.html img="bundle_graphic.svg" caption="Figure 5" %}